zend-server-plugins/Documentation/DeploymentJson.md

 Deployment.json
 ==========

-This file describes the package content.
+This file describes the content of the plugin package.

 example: